treslines/candlestick_checker/README.md

 - Clone this repo to your local machine using `git clone https://github.com/treslines/candlestick_checker.git`
 - Include it in your project and reference it

-# Test cases
+# Test coverage
 All candlestick sections were tested.
-Those tests can be found at `com.treslines.test.candlestick` and for each one exits a  test case.
+Those tests can be found at `com.treslines.test.candlestick` and for each one exits a  single test case.
+But, for **simplicity**, there is a test suite that runs all tests together automatically everytime we accept a pull request.

-### SingleCandleStickPatternTest
-  - testBullishDoji
-  - testBullishHammer
-  - testBearishDoji
-  - testBearishShotingStar
-### DoubleCandleStickPatternTest
-  - testBullishEngolfer
-  - testBullishPiercing
-  - testBullishTweezerBottom
-  - testBearishEngolfer
-  - testBearishDarkCloudCover
-  - testBearishTweezerTop
-### TripleCandleStickPatternTest
+### CandleStickTestSuite
-  - testBullishMorningStar
-  - testBullishWhiteSoldiers
-  - testBullishKicker
-  - testBearishEveningStar
+- SingleCandleStickPatternTest
-  - testBearishThreeBlackCrows
+- DoubleCandleStickPatternTest
-  - testBearishKicker
+- TripleCandleStickPatternTest

 # Contributions - Minimal requirements:
   - Classes should follow the same pattern as the model classes with javadoc